Using e-Commerce to Support your Brick and Mortar Sales

 Where is the best place to start selling online?
 Amazon, eBay, Etsy, and many others have the ability to reach a lot of potential customers.
 You have to decide first who your customers are and if they would consider searching for your product on any one of those platforms.
 A rare collectible is more likely to be found on eBay than on Amazon.
 Another factor is listing and selling fees.
 Each platform has its own business model for helping potential vendors such as yourself sell products online.
 Some are more expensive than others.

 Another option is to also sell on your own website.
 For that, there are some great do-it-yourself e-commerce websites that provide the necessary tools and hosting options for novice web designers.
 This “plug and design” model is the standard for most web hosting sites.
 Wix, Squarespace, and Shopify stand out as leaders but every day new sites emerge that cater to niche markets for restaurants, hair salons, artists, and event organizers that require more unique functions.

 At the end of the day, customer value is how to win.
 Building a website or selling on Etsy won’t mean a whole lot if you don’t have time you’ve dedicated to building and managing customer relationships.
 The old school principle for business success still applies even on the Internet.
 Be sure you are taking care of your customers’ needs online because it’s easier now for them to consider your competition.

 “Business Tips” was written by Alejandro Castañon, Business Development Specialist of Angelo State University’s Small Business Development Center.
-For more information on the topic of this article or the services of the ASU · SBDC, contact her at Alejandro.Castanon@angelo.edu.
+For more information on the topic of this article or the services of the ASU · SBDC, contact him at Alejandro.Castanon@angelo.edu.